MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Try Windows Server containers

 Ready to begin leveraging the awesome power of containers?
-Hit the jumps below to get a hands-on with deploying your very first container: <br/>
+Use these resources to get started :

-For users on Windows Server, go here - [Windows Server Quick Start Introduction](../quick-start/quick-start-windows-server.md) <br/>
+To set up a container on Windows Server, see the [Windows Server quickstart](../quick-start/quick-start-windows-server.md)

-For users on Windows 10, go here - [Windows 10 Quick Start Introduction](../quick-start/quick-start-windows-10.md)
+To set up a container on Windows 10, see the [Windows 10 quickstart](../quick-start/quick-start-windows-10.md)